ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

 In addition to the minimal parameters, the configuration file above includes some BLAST options.

-There is no need to change any lines in the configuration file (BDQA.ini) other than the results bucket.
+There is no need to change any lines in the configuration file (BDQA.ini) other than the results bucket and the ``owner`` label (i.e.: replace ``YOURNAME`` with your name in all lowercase characters.

 This search should take about 30 minutes to run and cost less than $3.